Helpful Tips: Welcome New Faculty

 Host annual and informal events with new faculty.

 To avoid the possibility of new faculty feeling isolated from established social circles within the department or school, create annual and informal events that encourage relaxed social interactions.
 Encourage mentors and existing faculty to invite new faculty to lunch, coffee, or other get-togethers.
-This is especially critical for faculty of color, women, and others with characteristics that differ from the rest of the department.

 Encourage faculty to support new faculty colleagues professionally and vice versa.